hopetambala/SI664-docs/orm/django_orm.md

 country_area = models.ManyToManyField(CountryArea, through='HeritageSiteJurisdiction')
 ```

-`HeritageSite.country_area` is an iterable object that contains other model objects linked to
-`HeritageSite` via the intermediary model `HeritageSiteJurisdiction`.
-Rather like a [Matryoshka
-doll](https://en.wikipedia.org/wiki/Matryoshka_doll) we can access these related model objects
-using a `for` loop to iterate over `country_area.all()`.
+`HeritageSite.country_area` is an iterable object that contains other model objects linked to `HeritageSite` via the intermediary model `HeritageSiteJurisdiction`.
+Rather like the dolls inside a [Matryoshka doll](https://en.wikipedia.org/wiki/Matryoshka_doll) we can access these related model objects using a `for` loop to iterate over `country_area.all()`.

 ```commandline
 >>> for site in HeritageSite.objects.all():